mautic/documentation/points/README.md

 ### Point Triggers

 Point triggers are resulting events which are fired based on the achieved point total of a lead.
-In simple terms, when a lead reaches a minimum number of points, the point trigger is fired an an action is performed.
+In simple terms, when a lead reaches a minimum number of points, the point trigger is fired and an action is performed.

 When creating a point trigger you have the option to apply the trigger to all existing and applicable leads as well as new leads.